 Deadline: February 15th

-Ranging from $1,000 to $2,500 apiece, the Institute of Management Accountants (IMA) Memorial Education Fund distributes several annual scholarships to undergrad or post-grad student members.
-Acceptable majors include management accounting, finance, information technology, and management information systems.
-Interested entrants must carry at least six credits, intend to take the CMA Exam, possess an overall GPA of 3.0 or better, and present an active one-page resume.
+Ranging from $1,000 to $2,500 apiece, The Institute of Management Accountants Memorial Education Fund distributes several annual scholarships to undergrad or post-grad student members.
+The scholarships range from $1,000 to $2,500 each.
+Acceptable majors include:

 Contact